Content Styling

 Admonition Boxes

-A simple note box is created with the hint shortcode:
+To create a simple note box use the hint shortcode:

-This is a simple note box that has a gray background and blue border
+This is a simple note box with a blue background and a darker blue border

 {{\< /hint >}}